teamclairvoyant/restonomer/docs/source/restonomer_authentication.md

 ```text
 token[X]
 ```

+User can configure whether the token needs to be fetched from token response body or token response headers.
+The `placeholder` config in `token-response` can be initialised with below 2 values:
+* `ResponseBody`
+* `ResponseHeaders`

-**_It is assumed that the token request will always generate the response in a json format that will contain the attribute required by the main data request._**
+**_If the token is to be fetched from the token response body, it is assumed that the token request will always generate the token response in a json format that will contain the attribute required by the main data request._**

 The token request follows the same structure as the main data request.